-A more affordable alternative is the yukata, which look so similar to kimonos that many people mix them up.
+A more affordable gift idea alternative is the yukata, which look so similar to kimonos that many people mix them up.
 Unlike kimonos, yukatas are worn casually and are usually mass-manufactured.
 They’re mostly worn in the summer, during traditional Japanese festivals (matsuri, we have a blog about them here!), and are just one thin layer of cotton so people don’t pass out from overheating in Japan’s hot and humid summers.

 As kimonos are usually worn only to formal events such as weddings, you might not get much use out of it.
-The yukata is by far more practical and more affordable (you can just wear it around the house!), so unless the person you’re buying a present for is really into fashion or Japanese culture, consider the yukata as a gift instead.
+The yukata is by far more practical and more affordable (you can just wear it around the house!), so unless the person you’re buying a present for is really into fashion or Japanese culture, consider the yukata as potential gift idea instead.

 You may think that chopsticks are just two wooden sticks and that they’re not a very exciting gift.
 However, there’s actually many types of chopsticks with plenty of personalisation options.
 Some are so highly-sought after that they can cost USD$100 or more.

 There are beautiful and elegant chopsticks made from ebony, bamboo, and even gold, and you can get names engraved on them.
 If the person you’re getting a gift for uses chopsticks a lot, then a set of ornate chopsticks makes a great gift for them!